Monthly Tech-Tip from Tony Hansen SignUp

 The GLFL testers for melt flow at the back and the GBMF test melt-down-balls in front contain 1% copper carbonate.
 The glazed samples in the front row have 2% copper carbonate.
 L3806B, an improvement on the Panama Blue recipe, has the best color and the best compromise of flow and bubble clearing ability.

-These two glazes are both brilliant glass-like super-transparents.
-But on this high-iron stoneware only one is working.
-Why?
+These two glazes, applied to the outsides of these mugs, both fire as brilliant glass-like super-transparents.
+But on this high-iron stoneware, from which both pieces are made, only one is working well.
 G3806C (on the outside of the piece on the left) melts more, it is fluid and much more runny.
-This melt fluidity gives it the capacity to pass the micro-bubbles generated by the body during firing.
-G2926B (right) works great on porcelain but it cannot clear the clouds of micro-bubbles coming out of this body.
-Even the glassy smooth surface has been affected.
-The moral: Two base transparents are needed, each being able to host colors, opacifiers and variegators.
-But there is a caveat: Although reactive glazes leverage melt fluidity to develop interesting surfaces they are more tricky to use and do not fire as durable.
+This melt fluidity gives it the capacity to pass the micro-bubbles generated as the body gases during firing.
+G2926B (right) works great on porcelain and buff stoneware but it cannot clear the clouds of bubbles coming out of this body (the bubbles are actually partially opacifying it).
+Even the normal glassy smooth surface has been affected.
+The moral: Potters need more than one base transparent recipe.
+Being able to host colors, opacifiers and variegators is nice, but sometimes just a transparent that works well is needed.
+An interesting trade-off of reactive melt-fluid glazes is that, while they develop more interesting surfaces, their lower SiO2 and Al2O3 contents make them susceptible to crazing, settling of the slurry and cutlery marking.

 An ultra-clear brilliantly-glossy cone 6 clear base glaze?
 Yes!